MixedEmotions/knowledge-graph/README.md

 Kibi already has to contain  the source index pattern.
 In our example **trump_tweets**.

-trump_tweets: index on elasticsearch that contains data processed by ["Entity Extraction and Linking"](https://github.com/MixedEmotions/entity-linking), ["Emotion Recognition from Text"] module, and has a field ***text*** (that contains original text which was processed).
+trump_tweets: index on elasticsearch that contains data processed by [*Entity Extraction and Linking*](https://github.com/MixedEmotions/entity-linking), [*Emotion Recognition from Text*] module, and has a field *text* (that contains original text which was processed).

+From  *Entity Extraction and Linking* we use fields:
+* entity_linking.URI
+* entity_linking.EntityType

+From  *Emotion Recognition from Text* we use fields:
+* emotions.emotion

 ### Submit credentials